By Diane Burroughs

 Did you know that Parrots have been found to be as smart as a 4 to 5 year old child?
-Alex the parrot showed the world how smart animals are.
-Pioneering research from Dr. Irene Pepperberg at Brandeis University and and Harvard plus, researchers at the Universities of Vienna and Oxford have shown astounding evidence that parrots are capable of skills such as:
+Alex the parrot showed the world just how smart parrots are.
+Pioneering research from Dr. Irene Pepperberg at Brandeis University and and Harvard plus, researchers at the Universities of Vienna and Oxford have proven that parrots and other smart birds have extraordinary skills, making them some of the most intelligent animals on Earth.

 • Problem solving including using tools